|

 12. Apply first coat of primer to the front of your cabinet doors.

-We opted to use Zinsser Cover Stain Bonding Primer and only used one can of this as well.
-After not choosing the right primer the first time, I was not going to be wrong this time!
-This is a crucial step for repainting painted kitchen cabinets and while some skip it, I just wouldn’t.
+This is a crucial step for painting kitchen cabinets.
 This primer is great because it sticks to surfaces even without sanding!
 So the fact that we sanded gives it EXTRA durability and ensures that our paint has something to really stick to.

 13. While waiting for the first coat of primer to dry, sand down your cabinet frame with 220 grit sandpaper.